 Gray Reed & McGraw's Tax Practice Group provides experienced legal counsel to clients on all matters arising from international, federal, state and local taxation laws.
 Our areas of expertise and services include ad valorem, asset protection, consulting, controversy, corporate, estate planning, franchise, income tax, state tax, international, IRS audit, mergers & acquisitions, personal, planning, property, real estate, reorganization, ERISA, civil and criminal tax litigation, and white-collar defense.
 The clients of the Tax Practice Group represent a broad spectrum of taxpayers including public and private companies, nonprofit organizations, estates and trusts, employee benefit plans, and individual taxpayers.

-Gray Reed & McGraw is proud of its ranking among the very best firms in the United States in the 2012 U.S. News & World Report and Best Lawyers' "Best Law Firms" rankings.
-Seven of the firm's practices were recognized, including the Tax Section, which was ranked Tier 3 in the national rankings and Tier 1 in the metropolitan rankings.
+Gray Reed & McGraw is proud of its ranking among the very best firms in the United States in the 2014 U.S. News & World Report and Best Lawyers' "Best Law Firms" rankings.
+Nine of the firm's practices were recognized, including the Tax Section, which was ranked Tier 3 in the national rankings and Tier 1 in the metropolitan rankings.

 We work closely with clients and their accountants to reduce taxes associated with business activities and significant transactions, and in the areas of tax review, compliance, reporting and controversy.
 We keep abreast of the ever-changing and complex tax environment so that we can alert our clients to new planning opportunities and compliance requirements, and to provide legal advice that is timely to our clients' business affairs.
 Serving individuals as well as small emerging businesses and large, multinational corporations, we have the experience to design creative and practical solutions to mitigate taxes in complex business transactions.